Gholamrezadar/bloom_cpp/README.md

 Used `static const double` arrays instead of `std::vector` for weights.

 This improved the performance from `0.98` secs to `0.94` secs per 1024x1024 image.

+### 6. Avoid divisions in the inner-loop

+Avoid divisions in the inner-loop by pre-computing the inverse of `new_w` and `new_h`.

+This improved the performance from `0.94` secs to `0.72` secs per 1024x1024 image.

+### 7. Claude's optimizations

+Claude recommended a few other optimizations, including:

+- Using `std::move` instead of copying
+- Using `std::vector::emplace_back` instead of `std::vector::push_back`
+- and a few other small optimizations

+This improved the performance from `0.94` secs to `0.72` secs per 1024x1024 image.